 Spring cleaning the bathroom sink may not be much different than the weekly cleaning you do now, but this is an area you don’t want to forget the additional step of disinfecting.

-Stainless steel or porcelain bathroom sink: Cover the surface of the sink with warm water.
-Sprinkle baking soda over the sink.
-Wipe the baking soda (paste) around the sink using any type of rag or cloth.
-Use an old toothbrush to brush the paste around seals and cracks.
-Pour some vinegar (vinegar will help eliminate any water spots) around the surface of the sink then wipe the paste and vinegar together around the sink.
 Next, wash off the cloth and start using it to remove the paste and baking soda.
 Keep washing the cloth off and wiping and removing the paste.
 If your sink is a stand-alone, don’t forget to clean the underside of the sink.

-Disinfect the bathroom sink
+Disinfect the Bathroom Sink

 After you have cleaned the sink, disinfect it using hydrogen peroxide or rubbing alcohol.

-- Hydrogen peroxide: To get the most out of hydrogen peroxide’s disinfecting properties spray or pour it on the surface of the bathroom sink and let it sit for at least 60 seconds, then wipe.
+• Hydrogen Peroxide: To get the most out of hydrogen peroxide’s disinfecting properties, spray or pour it on the surface of the bathroom sink and let it sit for at least 60 seconds, then wipe.

-- Isopropanol 70% or higher (Rubbing Alcohol); To get the most out of isopropyl alcohol, apply it to the bathroom sink surface and let it sit for at least 30 seconds, then wipe it up.
+• Isopropanol 70% or higher (Rubbing Alcohol): To get the most out of isopropyl alcohol, apply it to the bathroom sink surface and let it sit for at least 30 seconds, then wipe it up.

 Toilet

-Follow the nine steps below to spring clean the toilet.
+Follow the Nine Steps below to Spring Clean the Toilet

-1. Combine a couple of drops of plant-based dish soap or a drop of Miracle II soap (affiliate link), ½ cup of water, and ½ cup of vinegar in a spray bottle.
+1. Combine a couple of drops of dish soap or a drop of Miracle II soap (affiliate link), ½ cup of water, and ½ cup of vinegar in a spray bottle.

 3. Let it sit for 5 – 10 minutes.